 Touted as the Metasploit in OSINT, SpiderFoot uses engines like Shodan, HaveIBeenPwnd, AlienVault, SecurityTrails, etc., to draw up an information domain name, IP address, usernames, email address, ASN, or subnet.

 Integration of data is done in days, and what’s good with this tool is the offering of organized data in the form of visuals and charts like JSON, CSV, or GEXF, which can be exported.
-While there’s a free tool available, a full version called SpiderFoot HX should be tried for using core features.
+While a free tool is available, a full version called SpiderFoot HX should be tried to use core features.